 Although many of us have broken away from traditions, these changes still need tending to.

 WE CHANGE HOMES,

 WE CYCLE THROUGH LIFE’S SEASONS,

 WE PASS THROUGH THE VEIL…

-THROUGH RITUAL SPACE, WE ENTER INTO A SENSE OF TIMELESSNESS, SLOWNESS, DEEP PRESENCE, AND DEEP LISTENING TO OUR HEART’S YEARNING.
+THROUGH RITUAL SPACE, WE CREATE A PLACE WHERE TIME STANDS STILL AND ENTER INTO A SENSE OF SLOWNESS, PRESENCE, AND DEEP LISTENING TO OUR HEART’S YEARNING.
 THIS IS WHERE MEANING-MAKING TAKES PLACE.

 Invite ritual in